fior-di-latte/leafy_leasing/README.md

 _\*Leafy Leasing should work on iOS, Android, Web, and Windows._

-**All those flavors are currently pointing to the same main function.**
+**All those flavors are currently pointing to the same bootstrap function.**

 ---
 ## Commit Keys 🔑